|

 celebrated during the Monday, Tuesday and Wednesday ahead of Ascension Day,

-priest led the congregation during Rogantide in ceremonial procession from the
+the congregation during Rogantide in ceremonial procession from the church

-blessing thanking the Lord for the bountiful earth and to for the seeds, which
+thanking the Lord for the bountiful earth and to for the seeds, which they

-they had recently sown, might grow and flourish.
-In some cases this gave names
+had recently sown, might grow and flourish.
+In some cases this gave names to

-to specific marking points such as Gospel Oak and Amen Corner.
+specific marking points such as Gospel Oak and Amen Corner.
+"We

 Beating the Bounds today

-surviving the adoption of customs by both Christian and civil authorities.
-For
+adoption of customs by both Christian and civil authorities.
+For example,

-example, around the boundary markers it was believed evil spirits or ghosts
+around the boundary markers it was believed evil spirits or ghosts resided

-resided that would wreak havoc on anyone who removed or tampered with them.
+that would wreak havoc on anyone who removed or tampered with them.
+Thus in

-Thus in certain parts of the country those present might be heard reciting: -"
+certain parts of the country those present might be heard reciting - " We

 our boundary."

-(which is holding hands around the church) and even the beating of the
+holding hands around the church) and even the beating of the Hobby Horse in

-Hobby Horse in Padstow are all obliquely connected to the 'beating of the
+Padstow are all obliquely connected to the 'beating of the bounds'.
+In

-London where every third year on Ascension Day boys whose families have
+where every third year on Ascension Day boys whose families have connections

-connections with the Tower take an active and enthusiastic part.
-They begin by
+with the Tower take an active and enthusiastic part.
+They begin by assembling

-assembling on Tower Green, where they are given white wands.
-As they walk the
+on Tower Green, where they are given white wands.
+As they walk the boundaries

-boundaries the Tower Chaplain proclaims at each boundary mark: "Cursed is he
+the Tower Chaplain proclaims at each boundary mark: "Cursed is he who

-who removeth his neighbour's landmark.
-The Chief Warder directs: "Whack it,
+removeth his neighbour's landmark.
+The Chief Warder directs: "Whack it, boys,

 following this ancient custom the boys retain a clear memory of the boundary